This post may contain affiliate links. Read the full disclosure here.

 Christmas Decorations in France

 Most French people put up and decorate a Christmas tree every year with lights, ornaments, and/or garland.
-Real trees and artificial trees are both easily found.
-As far as other indoor decorations go, I wouldn’t say that French people bedeck their halls but you might find small tokens and ornaments and/or a nativity scene (crèche).
+Real trees and artificial trees are both readily available for purchase.
+As far as other indoor decorations go, I wouldn’t say that French people bedeck their halls, but you might find small tokens and ornaments and/or a nativity scene (crèche).
 The dinner table for the main event is generally festively adorned with a seasonal tablecloth, napkins, and candles.

 Outdoor lights on houses and outdoor decorations in general on personal property are not very common.
 You’ll see decorations here and there, but it’s unlikely you’ll spot Santa and all his reindeer or a huge inflatable snow globe!
-On the other hand, stores, businesses, and many cities and towns decorate public spaces for the holidays.
+On the other hand, stores, businesses, and many cities and towns decorate public spaces for the holidays starting as early as mid-November.
 I love the Christmas lights in Paris—they bring all new meaning to the City of Light.

 Christmas Eve—The Main Event

 Chapon is commonly served as the traditional Christmas dinner in France.
 A capon is a male rooster that has been neutered at a young age.
 Reputed to be more tender, flavorful, and juicy than the standard chicken, this main course is often accompanied by chestnuts (chapon aux marrons) and served with a selection of vegetables.
+Turkey (dinde) is another popular main dish.
 Other foods that typically make an appearance this time of year include smoked salmon, oysters, foie gras, and regional specialties.
-Add in some champagne to start and wine with the meal, bien sûr!
+Add in some champagne to start and wine to accompany the meal, bien sûr!

 The Réveillon dinner ends with the traditional Christmas dessert, une bûche de Noël.
 This Yule log is made from cake or ice cream.
 It can be quite elaborately decorated with different flavors inside.
 From mango filling and white chocolate to hazelnut and dark chocolate, it will come as no surprise to you that I’ve never met a bûche de Noël that I didn’t like!
 Additionally, there’s no time for me to be disappointed in a lack of frosted Christmas cookies as there is a plentiful array of chocolates to go around.